Programming with NDIP

 params.add_input(name="option", value=self.fractal_type)

-Note that we create a Tool
+Note that we create a Tool object with the

-.
+id="neutrons_fractal".
 This tells nova-galaxy

 which NDIP tool we want to run.
 The obvious question at this point is